Skip to main content

 Flora Ecosystems

 Extensive beech forests dominate the north-facing slopes and sheltered valleys, representing some of the best-preserved montane beech woodland in the Cantabrian range.
 Above treeline, alpine meadows and limestone pavements support rich plant communities with numerous Cantabrian endemic species, while south-facing slopes carry Mediterranean-influenced oak woodland.
-The haymeadows of the traditional pastoral landscape maintain extraordinary plant diversity through centuries of late-mowing management, with some meadows supporting over 40 species per square meter.
+The haymeadows of the traditional pastoral landscape maintain extraordinary plant diversity through centuries of late-mowing management, with some meadows supporting exceptionally high species richness per square metre.
+[1]

 Geology

-The park spans a major geological transition in the Cantabrian Mountains, from Paleozoic limestones and quartzites in the east (forming the Ubiña massif) to Carboniferous coal measures and sandstones in the western sectors.
+The park spans a major geological transition in the Cantabrian Mountains, from Palaeozoic limestones and quartzites in the east, forming the Ubiña massif, to Carboniferous coal measures and sandstones in the western sectors.
 The Peña Ubiña group presents classic alpine limestone landscape with karst features, glacial cirques, and dramatic cliff faces, while the lower terrain includes gorges cut through varied geological sequences.
 Mineral deposits, particularly coal and iron, attracted industrial exploitation from the 19th century, with abandoned mines now forming part of the landscape heritage.
+[1]

 Climate And Weather